So, you’re researching how to become a resume writer and you’re not sure if this business is right for you.

 Just as with any specialization, there are certification programs for resume writers.

-Although there are several training programs online, the primary go-tos for a certification continue to be the PARW/CC, NRWA, and Resume Writers’ Academy.
+Although there are several training programs online, the primary go-tos for a certification continues to be the PARW/CC, NRWA, and Resume Writers’ Academy.

 One of the biggest challenges IMHO to becoming certified is the cost.